 - Participating in the design and implementation of health care policy

-DNP graduates have a variety of career opportunities to explore including clinical leadership positions and, outside of direct patient care, health care policy, research, and education.
+Individuals who invest the time it takes to complete a DNP program have a variety of career opportunities to explore, including clinical leadership positions and, outside of direct patient care, health care policy, research, and education.
 Some potential roles include:

 - Advanced practice nurses (APNs) may run facilities such as community clinics and urgent care facilities or provide in-home services.
 APNs may also be employed in hospitals overseeing nursing pools and internal operations.

 - Chief nursing officers (CNOs) are responsible for overseeing the daily coordination and management of a care facility’s operations.
 This may include communicating with patients, peers, and hospital executives.

 - Nurse researchers often work in a lab or an academic setting and are tasked with discovering empirical evidence that will advance health care.

 - Nurse educators instruct those pursuing nursing or health care degrees and certificates.
 Nurse trade schools, colleges, junior colleges, and universities employ nurse educators.